opensubsonic/open-subsonic-api/content/en/docs/Endpoints/getartists.md

 `role` may be repeated to request several roles, using the values found in the [`ArtistID3`](../../responses/artistid3) `roles` field (e.g. `albumartist`, `artist`, `composer`).
 An artist is returned if it has **any** of the requested roles.
 The special value `all` returns every artist regardless of role.

-The behavior when `role` is **not** provided is left to the server (historically, returning only album artists), so that existing clients are unaffected.
+When `role` is omitted the server returns what it does today, so the extension is purely additive and existing clients are unaffected.
 {{< /alert >}}

 ### Example